Tokyo Dome: Concerts

 The Tokyo Dome Corporation publishes a list of singers and music groups that have performed since its opening in 1988.
 The Alfee held its first concert at Tokyo Dome on March 19 and 20, 1988, two days after the dome opened.
 On March 22 and 23, 1988, Mick Jagger became the first non-Japanese artist to perform at Tokyo Dome.

+Hibari Misora performed her phoenix tour here in April 1988.
+The concert, while not the first to be performed at the dome, is often still called its inaugural concert.

 Concerts have been held at Tokyo Dome for several dozen days each year since its opening, mainly by Japanese singers and music groups.
-According to official statistics from its opening in 1988 to December 2024, KinKi Kids held the most solo concerts at Tokyo Dome for 66 days, followed by Arashi for 58 days and Kanjani Eight (Super Eight) for 44 days.
+According to official statistics from its opening in 1988 to December 2025, KinKi Kids (now Domoto) held the most solo concerts at Tokyo Dome for 71 days, followed by Arashi for 58 days and Kanjani Eight (Super Eight) for 47 days.
 All of them were male idol groups from Johnny & Associates.
+For rock band category, B'z held the most concerts at Tokyo Dome for 23 days, followed by L'Arc-en-Ciel for 20 days and Mr. Children for 19 days.

-Among non-Japanese, TVXQ held the most solo concerts at Tokyo Dome for 33 days, followed by The Rolling Stones for 28 days and followed by Michael Jackson and Paul McCartney for 21 days.
+Among non-Japanese, Korean K-pop Group TVXQ held the most solo concerts at Tokyo Dome for 33 days, followed by The Rolling Stones for 28 days and followed by Michael Jackson and Paul McCartney for 21 days.

 Michael Jackson performed there on his three tours.
-As part of the second leg of his Bad World Tour, he performed at the Tokyo Big Egg on 9-11, 17-19, and 24-26 December 1988.
-In Jackson’s next tour, the Dangerous World Tour, he performed on the stadium during the first leg, on 12, 14, 17, 19, 22, 24, 30, and 31 December 1992.
+As part of the second leg of his Bad World Tour, he performed at the Tokyo Big Egg on 9-11, 17-19, and 24–26 December 1988.
+In Jackson's next tour, the Dangerous World Tour, he performed on the stadium during the first leg, on 12, 14, 17, 19, 22, 24, 30, and 31 December 1992.
 On his final tour HIStory World Tour, he performed on multiple dates at the stadium last time, on 13, 15, 17, and 20 December 1996.